Jazz Chisholm Jr.: International career

-As a Bahamian, Chisholm is eligible to represent both the Bahamas and Great Britain in international competition, considering the Bahamas status as a former British colony and member of the British Commonwealth.
-He represented the Great Britain national baseball team in the 2017 World Baseball Classic qualification.
-He did not join the team in the qualifiers for the 2023 edition in Regensburg, Germany, due to taking place during the 2022 MLB season.
-However, upon Great Britain's qualification on Sept.
-20, he announced that he would again play for Great Britain in the 2023 World Baseball Classic.
-However, the Marlins did not allow this to take place.
+As a Bahamian, Chisholm is eligible to represent both the Bahamas and Great Britain in international competition, because the Bahamas is a former British colony.
+He played for Great Britain in the 2017 World Baseball Classic (WBC) Qualifiers, held in 2016.
+He hit .250 in four games, with four hits, one RBI, and six strikeouts as they lost a qualifying match to Israel.

+Chisholm did not join Great Britain in the 2023 WBC qualifiers in Germany, as they took place during the 2022 MLB season.
+Upon the team's qualification on September 20, he announced that he would again play for Great Britain in the 2023 WBC.
+However, the Marlins did not allow him to do so, since he was recovering from an injury.
+In 2025, Chisholm reportedly said he was interested in playing for Great Britain in the 2026 WBC.

 Personal life

-Chisholm is the cover athlete of MLB The Show 23, and the first Marlins player to be featured as the cover star.
+Chisholm was the cover athlete of MLB The Show 23, the first Marlins player to be on the video game series' cover.